 While antioxidants are not considered actual preservatives by purists, they do help to slow the oxidation in vulnerable ingredients.
 Oxidation is what happens when exposure to air or oxygen starts to compromise the oils or other ingredients.
 Vitamin E oil and rosemary antioxidant oil are good examples of natural stabilizers.
 We will often include these in homemade serums, massage oils, and lip gloss recipes to help preserve the integrity of the finished product.
 They are best added after the oil base has been mixed together with melted waxes and butters.
 Be careful not to heat these directly.

-4. Using Alcohol as A Preservatives
+4. Use Alcohol as A Preservative

 Some ingredients can help inhibit the growth of bacteria and other unsavory microorganisms.
 You can add alcohol extracts or tinctures to a formula to help with preservation and add botanical goodness.
-Just plan organic alcohol works too!
+Just plain organic alcohol works too!
 Keep in mind that alcohol doesn't mix well with all fats, so using alcohol should be limited to water-based formulas.